Physical attractiveness: Jawline

-Because it generates the gonial angle, the ramus has a function in attractiveness.
-The gonial or jaw angle is the angle formed by the ramus and the rest of the mandible.
-It can range from 90 to 140 degrees, with the population average being 128 +/- 2.36 degrees for males and 126 +/-2.41 degrees for females.
-Larger, more obtuse gonial angles result in a rounder, feminine appearance, whereas more acute gonial angles result in square, masculine faces.
+More angular male jawlines tend to be selected as ideal in Western countries, while the ideal female jawline is rounder and softer.

-This exact ratio is not seen as ideal in every ethnic group.
 Most research shows that attractive bigonial width and Ramus measurements have similarities, but the jutting square chin is a prominently European-heritage trait – which means it should not be held as a universal indicator of attractiveness.
 Men with low submental fat were viewed to have "better jawlines" and a more "youthful look".

 Female-specific factors

 Research indicates that heterosexual men tend to be attracted to young and beautiful women with bodily symmetry.
 Rather than decreasing it, modernity has only increased the emphasis men place on women's looks.
 Evolutionary psychologists attribute such attraction to an evaluation of the fertility potential in a prospective mate.